jeremeybingham/dormer/README.md

 # dormer
-flask-based python mailchimp integration functions for the RAMCO API
+base API and microservices framework for the RAMCO AMS https://ramcoams.com